 - Halfway through the thawing, test the casserole by sticking a knife into the middle.
 If it doesn’t go all the way through easily, replace the plastic wrap, put the casserole back into the microwave and continue defrosting.

-If you love this easy low carb casserole recipe, you should try these too:
+If you love this easy low carb casserole recipe, you should try these too.
+They are some of my favorite keto casserole recipes of all time!

-- Low Carb Paleo Buffalo Chicken Casserole with Ranch Sauce
+- Paleo Buffalo Chicken Casserole with Ranch Sauce is really popular for a game-day dinner or for kids that love buffalo wings.

 Stuffed Pepper Casserole